Raye McCoy vs Teravista: C vs A Across District Lines

 • You prefer Georgetown ISD and its secondary school options

 Teravista is the clear academic winner here.
-An A versus a C, a 15 point overall gap, and the F in Closing the Gaps at Raye McCoy is hard to overlook.
-The $45K price premium for Teravista is reasonable given the school quality difference.
+An A versus a C on the TEA accountability rating is hard to overlook.
+The roughly $45K closed-sale median premium for Teravista is reasonable given the school quality difference.
 For buyers focused on elementary performance, this one is not close.

 Frequently Asked Questions